armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 title: "Armory Agent for Kubernetes Quick Start Installation"
 linkTitle: "Quick Start"
 description: >
-  Learn how to install the Armory Agent in your Kubernetes and Spinnaker environments.
+  Learn how to install the Armory Agent in your Kubernetes and Armory Enterprise environments.
 weight: 2
 ---
 ![Proprietary](/images/proprietary.svg)
-> This guide is for experienced Kubernetes and Spinnaker<sup>TM</sup> users.
+> This guide is for experienced Kubernetes and Armory Enterprise users.

 ## Compatibility matrix